 Question: Do you believe there is a media campaign to discredit you and if so what steps are you taking to stop that?

 Answer: What I believe is not an issue.
 The situation on the ground speaks for itself.

 Question: Zanu PF has previously accused the private media of concocting stories about factionalism in the ruling party?
 Do you now believe that there are camps in Zanu PF pulling in different directions?

 Answer: Zanu PF was said to have two factions: Mujuru and Mnangagwa factions.
 The Mujuru faction met its fate in 2014 leaving the party with one faction.
 It would be wrong for the remaining faction to see itself as the chosen one when the right thing to do is for it to dissolve itself and support President Mugabe both during the day and at night.

 Question: Do you have ambitions to lead Zanu PF as alleged by your detractors and are you a member of the so-called G40 faction?

 Answer: I have never had an ambition or done anything based on or driven by the allegations of my detractors.

-Question: Your constituency Tsholotsho North is one of the most affected by the current drought, do you have an idea of its impact and what has government done to cushion villagers?
+Question: Your constituency Tsholotsho North is one of the most affected by the current drought, do you have an idea of its impact, and what has the government done to cushion villagers?

 Answer: You are right that Tsholotsho North is one of the constituencies most affected by the current drought and the impact on livelihoods and livestock is indescribable.
 But the status of “most affected” is becoming widespread in our nation.
 We are working on a range of options to keep hope alive.
-Cde Prisca Mupfumira, the Minister of Public Service, Labour and Social Welfare, has done everything possible to ensure that vulnerable families in the constituency are cushioned.
-And Dr Joseph Made is assisting us to find a water solution since access to water is the vital need in a drought situation.
+Code Prisca Mupfumira, the Minister of Public Service, Labour, and Social Welfare, has done everything possible to ensure that vulnerable families in the constituency are cushioned.
+And Dr. Joseph Made is assisting us to find a water solution since access to water is a vital need in a drought situation.

 –The Standard (ZW)